danielehc/katacoda-scenarios/secure_consul_acl/step6.md

 `consul members`{{execute T1}}

-The fact the command now returns an empty output, indicates that ACLs are properly in place and that an anonymous client will not be able to retrieve data from Consul even if able to reach the agent.
+The fact that the command now returns an empty output indicates that ACLs are properly in place, and that an anonymous client will not be able to retrieve data from Consul even if they are able to reach the agent.

-Finally set the token for the command using the `CONSUL_HTTP_TOKEN` environment variable.
+Finally, set the token for the command using the `CONSUL_HTTP_TOKEN` environment variable.

 `export CONSUL_HTTP_TOKEN=$(cat read-only.token  | grep SecretID  | awk '{print $2}')`{{execute T1}}

-You can now try again to retrieve the list of members from Consul.
+Now try to retrieve the list of members from Consul again.

 `consul members`{{execute T1}}